 Can My Baby Get Enough Iron Using Baby Led Weaning

-While I’m a fan of Baby Led Weaning (BLW), the concern about not getting enough iron intake is real, especially since many moms like to offer fruits and veggies as starter foods for their babies.
-In fact, this is one of the top mistakes parents make when practising BLW!
+While I’m a fan of Baby-Led Weaning (BLW), the concern about not getting enough iron intake is real, especially since many moms like to offer fruits and veggies as starter foods for their babies.
+In fact, this is one of the most common mistakes parents make when practising BLW!

-Iron deficiency is estimated to be the most common deficiency worldwide.
+Iron deficiency is estimated to be the most common nutritional deficiency worldwide.
 It can lead to anemia, impaired growth and development, as well as impaired cognitive function, including delayed attention, learning difficulties and social withdrawal.
 According to Malaysia’s National Health and Morbidity Survey (NHMS) 2022 Maternal and Child Health report, 46.5% of children between 0-5 years old were anemic.
-Therefore, in contrast to the popular saying, “food before 1 IS NOT just for fun.”
+Therefore, contrary to the popular saying, “Food before 1 is just for fun,” the truth is that nutrition in the first year matters greatly.

 INCREASED NEEDS

-By the age of 6 months, your baby’s iron stores, acquired during pregnancy, begin to deplete.
-This depletion is influenced by factors such as the mother’s iron levels during gestation, delayed cord clamping at birth, and the baby’s gestational age at birth.
-Around eighty percent of the baby’s iron stores accumulate during the third trimester of pregnancy.
-If your baby is born “overdue,” it can be one of the advantages in this context.
+By around 6 months of age, your baby’s iron stores, acquired during pregnancy, begin to deplete.
+This depletion is influenced by factors such as the mother’s iron levels during gestation, whether cord clamping was delayed at birth, and the baby’s gestational age at birth.
+In fact, about 80% of a baby’s iron stores are built up during the third trimester of pregnancy, which means that bring born “overdue” can sometimes be an advantages in this context.

-While breast milk contains a smaller quantity of iron (0.5 mg/L) compared to formula, but the iron present in breast milk is significantly more easily absorbed – approximately 50% absorption, as opposed to the 10% absorption rate in iron-fortified formula.
-Consequently, both breastfed and formula-fed infants receive comparable amounts of iron.
+While breast milk contains a relatively small amount of iron (about 0.5 mg/L) compared to formula, but the iron present in breast milk is much more bioavailable.
+Approximately 50% of the iron in breast milk is absorbed, compared to only about 10% from iron-fortified formula.
+Consequently, both breastfed and formula-fed infants actually end up receiving similar amounts of iron.

 HOW MUCH IRON DOES MY BABY NEED?

-So, how much iron does a full-term, healthy-weight baby need?
+So, how much iron does a full-term, healthy-weight baby actually need?

 • BABIES 0-6 MONTHS: 0.27 mg/day*